vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 {% endhighlight %}
 </pre>

-This query only matched one document because the query terms were ANDed.
+This query only matched one document because the query terms were `AND`ed.
 We can change matching to use `type=any` instead of the default `type=all`.
 See [supported query types](../reference/query-api-reference.html#model.type).